|

 Aloe x spinosissima (Spider Aloe)

 Probably an interspecific hybrid (A. humilis x A. arborescens).
-The plant forms a 3ft clump and grows about 3 ft tall, with rosettes of inrolled lanceolate leaves with well-spaced small marginal teeth and white pustules on their surfaces.
+This succulent plant forms a 3ft clump and grows about 3 ft tall, with rosettes of inrolled lanceolate succulent leaves with well-spaced small marginal teeth and white pustules on their surfaces.

 The inflorescence is a spike of tubular orange-red flowers.
 Sometimes seen as a dwarf A. arborescens.